We’ve spent May reminiscing about old stories and memories from the communities I’ve worked in. This is a story from 2016.

 One of my favorite things about working in dementia care is building a happy, dementia-friendly environment for my residents.
-I just started at a new community, and it seems like a really good place.
-It’s clean and positive, but it’s a blank canvas waiting for me to build on and create.

 I was working in the room they had labeled a “quiet space.”
 I rearranged some furniture and was working to turn it into our new nursery life skills station, complete with a crib and baby dolls.

 I heard footsteps enter the room and I looked over to see a woman standing there, observing me quietly.

 I am not normally a calm, reserved person, but I find myself being more calm and peaceful when I’m around people with dementia.
 Some of the best people I’ve met have dementia.
 The way that they see the world, the ability to live in each moment—it comforts me.